-If you’re interested in getting some audio fidelity and decent sound from your files, you’ll want to avoid this format.
+If you're interested in getting good audio fidelity and decent sound from your files, you'll want to avoid this format.
 Why?
-Because basically MP3 types of audio formats sacrifice quality to minimize size.
+Because basically, MP3 types of audio formats sacrifice quality to minimize size.

-But you are sure to come across a zombie file with this format from time to time.
+But you will surely come across a zombie file with this format from time to time.

-The WAV (Waveform Audio File Format) are audio format types just as common as MP3, but better for anyone who wants a decent audio format.
+The WAV (Waveform Audio File Format) is an audio format type just as common as MP3, but better for anyone who wants a decent audio format.
 They are higher resolution files than MP3 files.